“Any advice on beating a night shift’s effects on the body with exercise?” This is a question we recently received and it’s a great one.

 “Working nights is unnatural, stressful, and makes you prone to weight gain,” says fitness blogger Jo on Cranky Fitness, adding a joke: “What’s the difference between a night nurse and an elephant?
 About ten pounds.”

 Because many of you are working solo and can’t leave your post, it’s tough to keep a healthy diet.
-And even if you do get a break, what’s open for a healthy meal?
+Even if you do get a break, what’s open for a healthy meal?
 You can’t exactly drive to your nearest Whole Foods at 2 a.m.

 Instead of joining the Taco Bell “fourth meal” crowd in the wee hours of the night, it’s really important to pack a cooler filled with healthy foods.
 Dipping into these smart night shift meals and snacks every few hours will keep your metabolism and energy up.
 Fast food won’t.